 Budgeting is all YNAB does, and that focused mission shows in the platform’s user-friendliness and ease.
 Mint’s budgeting software is also easy to use and visually appealing.

-And both have been around long enough that they’re viable options to choose between for basic budgeting.
+Both have been around long enough that they’re viable options to choose between for basic budgeting.
 Both, in fact, are excellent budgeting apps and comparable to each other in most ways.

 Mint does offer more features than just budgeting if you like bells and whistles.